Improving Health Care from Within

 According the Bureau of Labor Statistics, more than 144,700 new medical and health service manager positions are expected to be created by 2032.
 More than ever, health care is in need of individuals who can coordinate care, manage finances, draw insights from patient data and supervise staff.
 A career in health services can provide decades of job security and meaningful work experience — that’s why Regis University offers numerous pathways to advance your career in health care administration.

-The mission of the Division of Health Services Education at Regis is to create and maintain a learning environment that prepares and challenges each student to achieve excellence and leadership in the administration and management of health services.
+The mission of the Division of Health Ethics, Administration and Leadership at Regis is to create and maintain a learning environment that prepares and challenges each student to achieve excellence and leadership in the administration and management of health services.

 We believe that every member of the health services team can positively impact patients' lives, community health, and the overall direction of health services delivery in society.

-But don’t just take our word for it — hear directly from two alumni of the Division of Health Services Education who have committed their careers to improving health care:
+But don’t just take our word for it — hear directly from two alumni of the Division of Health Ethics, Administration and Leadership who have committed their careers to improving health care:

 Chad Powell, ’10, ‘19